spitbol/x64/README.md

 SPITBOL uses the gcc compiler to compile C source files.

-SPITBOL uses [musl](http://musl-libc.org) for the runtime support.
-The command `musl-gcc` must be used instead of `gcc` to link to the musl library and include files.

 SPITBOL requires NASM, the Netwide ASseMbler: [nasm](http://www.nasm.us) to assemble the generated x86_64 machine code.